Fox lifts Rangers past Kings in SO - TSN.ca

 Tempers flared after former Ranger Brendan Lemieux delivered a hard hit from behind on Ryan Lindgren into the end boards to the left of the New York net.
 As several Rangers approached Lemieux, Lindgren got up and skated into Lemieux, earning a two-minute penalty for cross-checking.
 Lemieux was given a five-minute major for boarding and a game misconduct, resulting in his ejection.

 After the teams skated 4-on-4 for two minutes, the Rangers went on the power play.
-Quick stopped Kreider's wrist shot from the right doorstep with 43 seconds left in the period on New York's second shot on goal of the period.
+Quick stopped Kreider's wrist shot from the right doorstep with 43 seconds left in the period on New York's second shot on goal.

-With time winding down, Kreider — who had his fifth career hat trick in Saturday's win against Arizona — got the Rangers on the scoreboard as he deflected Fox's pass in front with two seconds remaining in the first.
+With time winding down, Kreider got the Rangers on the scoreboard as he deflected Fox's pass in front with two seconds remaining in the first.
 It was Kreider's league-best 15th goal on the power play.

 STREAKS